windingtree/branding/README.md

 ### Please do

-- Use Winding Tree, Líf, or ORG.ID logo to link to our projects.
+- Use Winding Tree, Líf, or ORGiD logo to link to our projects.
-- Use Winding Tree, Líf, or ORG.ID logo if your product uses one of our technologies.
+- Use Winding Tree, Líf, or ORGiD logo if your product uses one of our technologies.
-- Use Winding Tree, Líf, or ORG.ID logos in a blog post or news article about our projects.
+- Use Winding Tree, Líf, or ORGiD logos in a blog post or news article about our projects.

 ### Please don't